 The Far-Reaching Impact of the Student Debt Crisis

 A trillion dollars.
 That’s a massive number.
-It’s larger than the gross domestic product of 175 countries.
+To put this figure into perspective, it’s larger than the gross domestic product of 175 countries.
 No company in the Fortune 500 produces even half that much in annual revenue.
 The franchises in all four major American pro sports are worth barely 10 percent of a trillion dollars, combined.
-And it’s also how much America’s college graduates owe on their student loans.
+And a trillion dollars is also how much America’s college graduates owe on their student loans.

 To say that student loan debt is a crisis is an understatement.
 According to the most recent figures from the Project on Student Debt, seven out of ten college graduates leave school with loan debt.
 A decade ago, their average debt level was around $17,000 — but, as of last year, that figure had climbed close to $30,000, directly impacting 37 million student borrowers and creating a trillion-dollar problem that affects just about everyone in the nation.